 Jules toured the neighborhood, selling apples from the back of his station wagon and talking about his co-op idea to anyone who would listen.
 When enough people had chipped in $10 apiece, Jules rented an old deli at 555 Carpenter Lane, stocked it with deli products and produce and opened for business on Jan.
 13, 1973.
-Weavers Way Co-op was born.

 Fruit boxes lined the right side of the store.
-Big glass deli cases and a counter for cutting and wrapping lined the left, with one aisle in between.
+Big glass cases and a counter for cutting and wrapping cold cuts lined the left, with one aisle in between.
 The store was unheated and so small that there was no space for checkout.
 You’d go next door to 557 to pick up an order pad.
 You’d go back to 555 to select your groceries, and you’d write every product and price on the order pad.
 Then you’d return to 557 and pay for the groceries.
 Finally, you’d go back to 555 to pick up your order.

 With no established credit, Jules had to empty the till each evening to finance the next day’s trip to the Food Distribution Center.
 But somehow, he kept things going, and word got around the neighborhood that produce at the Co-op was fresher and cheaper — and the cheese selection was great.
 By mid-1973, membership was up to 500.
 By December, a Board of Directors and bylaws were in place, and the first membership meeting was held at Summit Church.

-In 1974, the Co-op purchased and moved into the larger corner building at 559 Carpenter Lane.
+In 1974, the Co-op purchased and moved into the larger corner store at 559 Carpenter Lane.
 A year later, Jules resigned as store manager, but the first member rebate — $4.99 per household — was paid out.

-In 2002, Weavers Way purchased 608 and 610 Carpenter Lane with the intention of opening a prepared foods takeout store and sit-down café.
-These plans were dashed, and the Co-op nearly bankrupted, with the discovery of fraudulent bookkeeping.
-Amid the crisis, Co-op fiscal practices were reformed, members paid a premium on purchases and staffers took pay cuts.
-By 2005, the Co-op was back on financially firm ground and was even able to purchase 555 Carpenter, the old deli location that was its original rented home.
-Weavers Way’s pet supply and wellness stores now occupy “Across the Way,” as the renovated 608-610 is known, and 555 houses WW offices and meeting space.
+In 2002, Weavers Way purchased 608 and 610 Carpenter Lane with the intention of opening a prepared-foods takeout and sit-down café.
+These plans were dashed, and the Co-op nearly bankrupted, with the discovery of fraudulent bookkeeping practices that had masked the store's actual financial situation.
+Amid that crisis, Co-op fiscal practices were reformed, members paid a premium on purchases and staffers took pay cuts.
+By 2005, the Co-op was back on financially firm ground and was even able to purchase 555 Carpenter Lane, the old deli that was its original rented home.
+Mt.
+Airy's pet supply and wellness departments now occupy the renovated 608-610 Carpenter, now known as Weavers Way Across the Way, and 555 houses offices and meeting space.